Longbow

-A longbow is a type of tall bow that makes a fairly long draw possible.
+A longbow is a type of tall bow that makes a long draw possible.
 Longbows for hunting and warfare have been made from many different woods in many cultures; in Europe they date from the Paleolithic era and, since the Bronze Age, were made mainly from yew, or from wych elm if yew was unavailable.
 The historical longbow was a self bow made of a single piece of wood, but modern longbows may also be made from modern materials or by gluing different timbers together.